 If your partner does not agree to the divorce, it is called a defended divorce and you will need the help of a solicitor.

-A divorce will be granted by the county court if you can show the marriage no longer exists.
+A divorce will be granted by the Family Court if you can show the marriage no longer exists.
 Legally, this is known as the irretrievable breakdown of the marriage.
 The court will look at the evidence to prove that your marriage has irretrievably broken down.
 The court will accept any of the following as proof: adultery, unreasonable behaviour, desertion, two years separation with consent or five years separation.

 You can only get legal aid for divorce proceedings if you're a victim of domestic violence or abuse.